-Adrian Perez, is a board-certified adult nurse practitioner, assistant professor at the University of Pennsylvania, School of Nursing; and Chair of the National Association of Hispanic Nurses (NAHN), Public Policy Committee.
+Adrian Perez, is an assistant professor at the University of Pennsylvania, School of Nursing; and past Chair of the Expert Panel on Aging at the American Academy of Nursing.

 Her research promoting healthy aging in Latinas has been funded by the National Hartford Centers of Gerontological Nursing Excellence, NIH/NINR individual NRSA, Sigma Theta Tau, National Coalition of Ethnic Minority Nurses, and the U.S. Department of Health & Human Services, Office of Minority Health.
 As a result of her work and because of the high relevance to environmental health policy, she was selected as a Congressional Fellow supported by the Atlantic Philanthropies and Centers for Disease Control & Prevention, Healthy Aging Program.
 Through this fellowship, Dr. Perez worked with Latino city planners, local policymakers, stakeholders and residents of all ages to inform environmental policies that promote healthy aging.

 Dr. Perez’s current studies include: “Meaningful Activity and Quality of Life in older Latinos with Dementia” funded by the NIH/NINR Supplement to Promote Diversity in Health Related Research Program.
 From 2014-2016, she was awarded 1 of 13 grants in the U.S. through the “Partnerships to Increase Coverage Communities Initiative (PICCI)” funded by the U.S. Department of Health & Human Resources, Office of Minority Health.